 1. Weight Reduction and Daily Exercise:

-Higher percentage of body fat is associated with higher uric acid levels and a higher risk of gout.
+A higher percentage of body fat is associated with higher uric acid levels and a higher risk of gout.
 Conversely, losing weight lowers your risk of gout.
+For those who are trying to slim down, options also include Coolsculpting or using Botox to slim your face.

 2. Limit Red Meat Intake: